Exploration and Production

 Cutting-edge, cost-effective technologies are employed at the Hibernia Field.
 The production platform is specially built to withstand blows from large icebergs.
 The development includes wells that reach up to 4.5 miles (7.2 km) in length and are drilled to a depth of almost 13,000 feet (3,960 m).

 Chevron has a 23.6 percent nonoperated working interest in the unitized Hibernia Southern Extension areas of the Hibernia Field.
-In 2013, drilling began for two water-injection wells to support the producing wells, and installation of subsea equipment was started.
+In 2014, one water injection well was completed, one water injection well began drilling and the subsea equipment was installed.
 Startup is planned for 2015.

 Southeast of Hibernia lies Hebron, a heavy oil field in which Chevron holds a 26.6 percent nonoperated working interest.
 Plans call for a free-standing concrete gravity-base structure with integrated drilling and production facilities and a capacity of 150,000 barrels of crude oil per day.
-Construction continued on the $14 billion project in 2013.
+Construction continued on the project in 2014.
 First oil is expected in 2017.

-In the Flemish Pass Basin, Chevron holds a 40 percent nonoperated working interest in exploration rights for two blocks totaling approximately 1.1 million acres (4,340 sq km).
-A 3-D seismic survey has been completed on these blocks in anticipation of a drilling decision in 2014.
-In 2013, the company relinquished its license in the Orphan Basin and Exploration License 1109 offshore Labrador.
+In the Flemish Pass Basin, Chevron holds a 40 percent nonoperated working interest in exploration rights for two blocks totaling 429,000 net acres (1,736 sq km).
+A 3-D seismic survey was completed on these blocks, and drilling is expected to begin in late 2015.

 In Calgary, Alberta, the Chevron Arctic Center is home base for some of the world's foremost experts in Arctic exploration and development.